João Palhinha: Style of play

 Palhinha is known for his defensive positioning, stamina and tackling.
 Described as an astute ball-winning midfielder, he is especially aggressive in stopping counter-attacks early by lunging into challenges, often preferring slide tackles in order to maximise his radius.
 A physical and tall player, his height helps him dominate aerial duels and his strength allows him to hold off opponents when dribbling.
-His ability to break up opposition play, distribute the ball efficiently, and contribute defensively and offensively, as led him to be described as a complete midfielder.
+His ability to break up opposition play, distribute the ball efficiently, and contribute defensively and offensively, has led him to be described as a complete midfielder.

 Palhinha usually stays back and covers the back line, with a largely defensive role.
 He sits in front of the back four, breaking up opposition play as well as acting as the focal point to his team own build-up – playing the ball diagonally into the channels for the side's marauding full-backs and wingers.
 He was also noted for his strong vocal leadership, serving as a pillar of support while fostering team cohesion and providing essential guidance with clear vocal commands and precise hand gestures.

 During his spell at Fulham, Palhinha registered a passing average of 81.5%, his presence helping his team in transition, timing his challenges to secure possession while enabling counter-attacks.
 He consistently ranked among the Premier League's top players for tackles, interceptions and duels won.
 In addition, he was the third player to be given 13 or more yellow cards in two separate campaigns, after Olivier Dacourt (1998–99, 2000–01) and Robbie Savage (2001–02, 2003–04).

 Reception

-Many pundits consider Palhinha to be one of the best defensive midfielders in world football, with former player Rio Ferdinand being impressed with his first season at Fulham stating that he had "been sensational" [...] and a team "need someone like that in front of a defender".
+Rio Ferdinand discussed being impressed with Palhinha's first season at Fulham, stating that he had "been sensational" [...] and that a team "need someone like that in front of a defender".
 His teammate at that club Tom Cairney branded him as "one of the best [players] he had ever seen off the ball, in terms of getting back, recovering and trying to win back the ball.

 In March 2023, Fulham manager Marco Silva stated that Palhinha "was an important player in so many moments of the game as well as at set-pieces, due to covering many spaces and allowing the other midfielders to create more freedom."
 His Portugal coach Roberto Martínez claimed that he had brought balance to his team due to his hard work without the ball, quick ball recovery and transitions, as well as for giving time and space with the ball to other players.